MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Tuesday February 19th 2019

+### Joke No. 34 - Millenials

+Millenials?
+Eh?
+Who are they?
+Nobody seems to know.
+People who've been born since the year 2000 people who've never know a world without the internet?
+People who like making hats?
+That's a niches artisanal craft pun there.
+Because people who like making hats are called milliners.

+They like drinking mud don't they?
+They all seem to be carrying around plastic bottles filled with mud.
+Huel.
+A food that not only looks the same going down as it does coming back up, but sounds the same as well.
+Do you know what I find weirdest?
+The Christmast dinner version?
+Liquidised turkey sprouts and all the trimmings.
+Including pudding.
+Yuel Huel.

+And they, and by they I mean most you.
+Like putting their feet on the seats don't they?
+Why is that?
+Do you do that in your own house?
+Oh, sorry you don't own one do you.
+Is that what it is?
+I don't have a sofa to call my own, I shall soil all the public ones.

+And tights.
+Everybody is wearing tights.
+Men are wearing tights.
+Women are wearing tights.

+### Joke No. 33 - Psycotic episode

+I this new material or a psychotic episode?
+Probably too early to tell.

 ### Monday February 18th

 ### Bringer No. 7 - Funny Feckers - The Dean Swift